lazychaser/laravel-nestedset/README.markdown

 ### Inserting nodes

-Moving and inserting nodes includes several database queries, so __transaction is automatically started__ when node is saved.
-It is safe to use global transaction if you work with several models.
+Moving and inserting nodes includes several database queries, so it is highly recommended to use transactions.

+__IMPORTANT!__ As of v4.2.0 transaction is not automatically started

 Another important note is that __structural manipulations are deferred__ until you hit `save` on model (some methods implicitly call `save` and return boolean result